What is Floors | Basement, Ground And Upper

 What are Floors | Basement, Ground And Upper

-The purpose of each floor is to provide a level surface including supporting the occupant, furniture, etc.
+The purpose of each floors is to provide a level surface including supporting the occupant, furniture, etc.

 Types of floors